Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Data

 where $T\partial\Omega$ denotes the tangent bundle of $\partial\Omega$, $\J_u$ the Jacobian of $u$, $\vec{n} \colon \partial\Omega \to \R^3$ the unit surface normal on the lumen wall and $\res{\cdot}{\perp \vec{n}}$ the perpendicular projection to $\vec{n}$.

 The single-artery surface meshes have around 8,000 vertices and 17,000 triangular faces and the bifurcating artery surfaces meshes have around 17,000 vertices and 32,000 triangular faces.
 For an individual artery, steady-flow simulations take 10 to 24 min on an Intel Xeon Gold 5218 (16 cores, 22 MB cache, 2.3 GHz) and pulsatile-flow simulations take up to 1.6 h parallelised over 128 threads on a high-performance computing cluster.
 The resulting steady-flow datasets contain simulations for 2000 single arteries as well as 2000 bifurcating arteries.
-In addition, we generate a dataset of pulsatile-flow simulations in 731 single arteries.
+In addition, we create a dataset of pulsatile-flow simulations in 731 new single arteries which are generate independently of the steady-flow case.
 Note that the boundary conditions are fixed across samples and thus inherently encoded in these datasets.
-Therefore, we also generate pulsatile-flow datasets with varying boundary conditions, containing 187 and 117 geometric models for single and bifurcating arteries, respectively.
+Therefore, we also generate pulsatile-flow datasets with varying boundary conditions, containing 187 and 117 unique geometric models for single and bifurcating arteries, respectively.
 In this set, simulations for each artery are run with five random-uniform coronary blood flow values from the interval $[1.87, 4.36]$ $\frac{\text{ml}}{\text{s}}$.
+These values represent the average flow rate over the cardiac cycle\revvision{.
+Like \citet{BeierOrmiston2016}, we work with a standard inflow profile.
+We} obtain the pulsatile waveform for each value by multiplying the template waveform (Fig.~\ref{fig:waveform}) with a linear factor.
+Determining this linear factor requires solving a nonlinear equation.
 We run additional simulations with two values from $[0.63, 1.87]$ $\frac{\text{ml}}{\text{s}}$ and $[4.36, 5.61]$ $\frac{\text{ml}}{\text{s}}$, respectively, for 19 single arteries.
-In total, our simulation data encompasses 5,035 CFD simulations with a total elapsed runtime of ca. 2800 h.
+In total, our simulation data encompasses 5,035 CFD simulations with a total runtime of ca. 2800 h.